 ETFs with exposure to Fanatics

-Because Fanatics hasn't completed its IPO, it's not in any passive investment funds like exchange-traded funds (ETFs).
+Because Fanatics hasn't completed its IPO, it's not part of any passive investment funds like exchange-traded funds (ETFs).

 However, investors interested in the company have some ETFs they could consider to gain upside to the company's markets, like the growth in sports betting and consumer discretionary spending.